Everyone says you should have your cholesterol levels checked. But what is cholesterol?

 If you cannot afford your medication, contact www.pparx.org for assistance.

-* Eligible patients will pay the first $5 and receive up to a maximum savings of $70 for TRILIPIX per 30-day supply.
-Eligibility: In Massachusetts, co-pay assistance is not available for products with certain generic equivalents (for example, any product with an AB-rated generic equivalent).
-Available to patients with commercial prescription insurance coverage for TRILIPIX.
-Co-pay assistance program is not available to patients receiving prescription reimbursement under any federal, state, or government-funded insurance programs (for example, Medicare [including Part D], Medicare Advantage, Medigap, Medicaid, TRICARE, Department of Defense, or Veterans Affairs programs) or where prohibited by law.
-If at any time a patient begins receiving prescription drug coverage under any such federal, state, or government-funded healthcare program, patient will no longer be able to use the TRILIPIX savings card and patient must call TRILIPIX customer service to stop participation.
-Patients may not seek reimbursement for value received from the TRILIPIX savings card from any third-party payers.
+* Eligibility: In Massachusetts, copay assistance is not available for products with certain generic equivalents (for example, any product with an AB-rated generic equivalent).
+Available to patients with commercial prescription insurance coverage for TRILIPIX who meet eligibility criteria.
+Copay assistance program is not available to patients receiving prescription reimbursement under any federal, state, or government-funded insurance programs (for example, Medicare [including Part D], Medicare Advantage, Medigap, Medicaid, TRICARE, Department of Defense, or Veterans Affairs programs) or where prohibited by law or by the patient’s health insurance provider.
+If at any time a patient begins receiving prescription drug coverage under any such federal, state, or government-funded healthcare program, patient will no longer be able to use the TRILIPIX Savings Card and patient must call Customer Service at 844.415.0681 to stop participation.
+Patients may not seek reimbursement for value received from the TRILIPIX Savings Program from any third-party payers.
 Offer subject to change or discontinuance without notice.
 Restrictions, including monthly maximums, may apply.
 This is not health insurance.
-Offer valid for up to 36 uses.
-Restrictions may apply.
-Patients: In order to redeem this offer, you must have a valid prescription for TRILIPIX.
-Follow the dosage instructions given by the doctor.
-This offer may not be redeemed for cash.
-Only one offer per patient per product.
-Patients with questions, please call 1-844-415-0681.
+Please see full Terms and Conditions.

 If you have any questions about AbbVie's TRILIPIX.com website that have not been answered click here.
 This website and the information contained herein is intended for use by US residents only, is provided for informational purposes only and is not intended to replace a discussion with a healthcare provider.
 All decisions regarding patient care must be made with a healthcare provider and consider the unique characteristics of each patient.